Alethio36/mediastack/README.md

      ```
      sudo nano docker-compose.yml
      ```
-   - Adjust the following lines under the gluetun container.
+   - Adjust the following lines under the gluetun configuration.
 They do not all need to be entered, I would work top down, and configure as desired:
      ```yaml
      - SERVER_COUNTRIES=  # Comma separated list of countries
      - SERVER_REGIONS=    # Comma separated list of regions